elicitmind/my-100DayOfCode-chalenge/log.md

 ###

 **Today's Progress**
-working on new ReactApp!
+working on Food ReactApp!
 *one of my main interests, Health & Nutrition, as a theme* -state for conditional rendering
 -portals
 -Modals with backdrop (so proud of it, check vid) -components tree management

+**Thoughts**
 LET'S GET THOSE SKILLS Man bowing deeply

-**Thoughts**

 //////////////////////////////